dcdpr/did-btcr2/chapters/Index.md

 SHOULD use a protocol that ensures every participant in the cohort has explicitly signed the Beacon Signal itself.
 We anticipate that future innovations in Bitcoin will enable alternative forms of assurance.
-However, today, we recommend an n-of-n Schnoor signature where each participant explicitly signs in a provable manner.
+However, today, it is RECOMMENDED that ::Aggregate Beacon:: use a ::Beacon Address:: that requires an n-of-n Schnorr signature where each participant explicitly signs in a provable manner.

 ### Worst Case
-Since aggregation depends on others, it should be expected that any given Beacon might fail.
+Since aggregation depends on others, it should be expected that any given
+::BTCR2 Beacon:: might fail.
 Perhaps the aggregator stops providing the service or a peer in the cohort stops signing their portion of the Beacon Signal.

 The best practice to avoid complete failure is to have at least one
 ::Singleton Beacon:: in every DID document, ensuring a fallback mechanism should all Aggregate Beacons fail.

-However, even in the case of failure at the Aggregation layer, only two negative consequence are possible.
+However, even in the case of failure at the aggregation layer, only two negative consequence are possible.

-First, if the Beacon Signal does not require n-of-n signing, a hostile Cohort (or Aggregator) could invalidate the DID by publishing an Beacon Signal with a malformed update.
+First, if the Beacon Signal does not require n-of-n signing, a hostile Cohort (or Aggregator) could invalidate the DID by publishing a Beacon Signal with a malformed update.

-Second, when the Beacon Signal does require n-of-n signing, a hostile Cohort (or Aggregator) could render that Beacon inoperable, preventing publication of DID Updates through that address.
+Second, when the Beacon Signal does require n-of-n signing, a hostile Cohort (or Aggregator) could render that Beacon inoperable, preventing publication of ::BTCR2 Updates:: through that address.
 However, this has no effect on other Beacons.

-In no case is it possible for an aggregation participant other than the DID controller to compromise the DID document itself.
-All DID updates remain cryptographically secured.
+In no case is it possible for a ::Beacon Participant:: other than the DID controller to compromise the DID document itself.
+All ::BTCR2 Updates:: remain cryptographically secured.
 Compromising the DID document requires compromising the Controller's key store: a threat which is already the primary attack vector for compromising DIDs.
 No new threats to DID document provenance